MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Ok, so our API is pretty stateless (except for the memory leak), but let's pretend these tests needed to be run in order.

 We could loop our E2E tests in the shell but that's not going to generate much load.
 You can write special tests that run the loops, or try to loop existing tests.
-This was hard in `mocha` - I had to use a `require-new` hack.
+This was hard in `mocha` - I had to use a `require-new` [hack](FIXME/etc/throughput.perf.js)

-`time mocha -R min etc/throughput.perf.js`, but still can do ~333 requests/second and is only running in one thread.
+Running `time mocha -R min etc/throughput.perf.js`, still can only do ~333 requests/second and is only running in one thread.
+To be fair, Mocha wasn't designed for this.

+For a larger load, we're going to need a better testing tool.
+Let's take a look at JMeter.

-You might find these tools helpful for your platform.
+> You might find these tools helpful for your platform.
 > Scala: Check out [getling.io](http://gatling.io/)
 > Python:  Check out [locust.io](http://locust.io/)

-For something with more teeth, let's take a look at JMeter.

 ### Using JMeter